Siwon Ryu

 “Causal Effects of Treatments with Network Changes” (Job market paper)

-Abstract: Recent empirical studies emphasize the importance of indirect, or spillover, effects in program evaluation.
+Abstract: Recent empirical studies emphasize the importance of indirect, or spillover effects in program evaluation.
 Most studies assume that the underlying network is exogenous, fixed, or unaffected by the intervention.
 However, empirical evidence indicates that the treatment can also have significant network effects.
 This paper studies the identification and estimation of causal treatment effects while explicitly considering possible causal changes in the network resulting from a program.
 The main finding is the decomposition of the causal effects into two distinct components: the treatment effect when the network remains unchanged and the effect when the treatment alters only the network structure (network effect).
 This result enhances our understanding of policy/program mechanisms by considering counterfactual scenarios where the network is either altered or remains unchanged due to the treatment.
 The proposed method applies to both randomized experiments and quasi-experimental designs with parallel trends.
 A estimation procedure for causal effects and their decomposition is proposed, and its performance is evaluated through Monte Carlo simulations.
 The methodology is illustrated using data from a program offering savings accounts.
 The empirical results show that total direct effect is small due to offsetting positive treatment effects and negative network effects.

 Abstract: This study analyzes the identification and estimation of causal effects in situations where units interact and treatment is endogenous due to imperfect compliance.
 In cases where units do not interact, monotonicity in potential treatments identifies local average treatment effects (LATE).
 When units interact, monotonicity can still apply, but additional restrictions on potential treatments, such as one-sided noncompliance or personalized encouragement, are typically required.
 This paper generalizes these restrictions into a weaker concept of monotonicity and provides a unified framework for this context.
 Direct and indirect LATEs are identified under strictly weaker restrictions on potential treatments compared to existing approaches, but with the assumption of an additional exclusion restriction for the endogenous treatment.
 A parametric estimator for causal effects is introduced, and its performance is evaluated through simulations.
 The estimator also assesses biases in existing methods when various underlying assumptions are violated.
 The estimation procedure is illustrated using an experimental study in Kenya, which provided access to a savings account.